opencomputeproject/OCP-OSF-Aptio_Community_Edition/UsbRndisPkg/ReadMe.md

 # UsbRndisPkg

 ​	The package provides support for UsbRndis feature which is mainly used for REDFISH BIOS-BMC communication.
-Package designed in way that it is compatible and work well with edk2 drivers.

 ## How to include UsbRndisPkg to the project?